UTBootCampGroup2/SaveTV/README.md

 ## Most Recognized Features
 ### To Search for Information of Your Favorite Shows

-Type in keywords in the search bar to search for desired Tv show.
+Click Search on navigation bar
 <p align="center">
     <img src="/assets/images/examples1.png" width="800"/>
 </p>

+Type in keywords in the search bar to search for desired Tv show.<br></br>
 Click on the title image.
 (10 most related results will populated underneath the search bar.)
 <p align="center">
     <img src="/assets/images/examples2.png" width="800"/>